Quantum size effects on Andreev transport in Nb/Au/Nb Josephson junctions: A combined ab-initio and experimental study

 In summary we have studied the effect of the electronic structure on the proximity effect in Nb(110)/Au(111)/Nb(110) trilayers as a function of the Au layer thickness.
 We have demonstrated similar behavior of the superconducting properties between the experimental results and the ab-initio based BdG theory which emphasizes the crucial role of the electronic structure in understanding the physics of superconducting heterostructures.

-\emph{Acknowledgement} $-$ The authors are pleased to acknowledge helpful conversations with James Annett, Bal\'azs Gy\H{o}rffy, J\'ozsef Cserti and Ilya Vekhter.
-This work was supported by the Okinawa Institute of Science and Technology Graduate University (Japan), and the Engineering and Physical Sciences Research Council Grant No. EP/G049483/1 (United Kingdom).
+\emph{Acknowledgement} $-$ The authors are pleased to acknowledge helpful conversations with James Annett, J\'ozsef Cserti, Robert Joynt, Mario Cuoco and Ilya Vekhter.
+N.S. acknowledges support through the Theory of Quantum Matter Unit, OIST, and EPSRC Grant No. EP/C539974/1.
 G.Cs. acknowledges support from Austrian Science Fond (FWF) project No. 33491-N “ReCALL”.
 K.N. and B.U. acknowledge financial support by the National Research, Development, and Innovation Office (NRDI Office) of Hungary under Project Nos.
 K131938 and K142652.